True Spies Episode 45: The Profiler

-CLEMENTE: By being imaginative, you can put yourself in the place of the offender, so you’re not really looking at it from the outside.
+JIM CLEMENTE: By being imaginative, you can put yourself in the place of the offender, so you’re not really looking at it from the outside.
 You’re actually experiencing it in your own mind.
 The crime, the pre- and post-offense behavior, the interactions with the victims, the escape routes.
 All those things, you try to play them out in your mind and then do self-analysis to figure out why you would do those things and what you would be thinking during those times.
 Again that reveals information about the choices that the offender makes and gives us better insight into the kind of person that could do that.

-NARRATOR: Secondly, loyal, authority respecting do-gooders need not apply.
+NARRATOR: Secondly, loyal, authority-respecting do-gooders need not apply.
 This job posting is for the renegades amongst you.

-CLEMENTE: It’s also important to be a rebel.
-In other words, if you’re very dogmatic and can only think one way, then it’s going to be very difficult for you to put yourself in the place of the offender and figure out really what makes him tick.
+JIM CLEMENTE: It’s also important to be a rebel.
+In other words, if you’re very dogmatic and can only think one way, then it’s going to be very difficult for you to put yourself in the place of the offender and figure out what really makes him tick.
 Because if we look at how the crime was committed, that leads us to why the crime was committed, and that leads us to who committed the crime.

 NARRATOR: As an FBI profiler, Jim put those traits to good use on a number of different investigations.
 But I know what you’re thinking.
 How exactly did a specialty for tracking down child abductors and violent criminals lead Jim Clemente to the heart of an explosive, political scandal?

 JIM CLEMENTE: That same type of skillset that I developed in the Behavioral Analysis Unit was actually very useful in an array of different kinds of cases and situations, one of which is equivocal death investigations.